samersultan/SysAdmin-Tool-List/README.md

 This resource / list is a work in progress, I will be updating it regularly in the next coming months (every couple of days, as time allows).
 I hope that you find it useful, and thanks for taking the time to check it out.

-If you have any suggestions, please reach out to me on twitter <a href="https://twitter.com/sultansolutions">@SultanSolutions</a>
+If you have any suggestions, please reach out to me on twitter <a href="https://twitter.com/sultansolutions">@SultanSolutions</a>, or through my website https://www.sultansolutions.com

 ## Changelog
 <details> <summary>Expand to View</summary>